 Use the following procedure for inserting an oropharyngeal airway:

-- Select proper size.
+- Select a proper size.
 If the patient is a child, use a tongue depressor to help insert the device.

 - Open the patient’s mouth.

 - Insert the adjunct upside-down (tip facing the roof of the mouth).

 - Advance the adjunct gently until you encounter slight resistance (when the adjunct touches the back of the roof of the mouth).